HydroFrame-ML/hydrogen-emulator-configurable/CONUS2_Data_Prep/Readme.md

    - Evaptrans: `evaptrans_scalers.py` + `run_evaptransscalers.slurm`
 - **Note** that for the press and et scalers I just sampled every 5 hours to make the computations faster.
 - All calculations were done on verde
 - Outputs are csv and yaml files.
-Output Yaml files were manually combined to create the overall scaler file.
+Output Yaml files were manually combined to create the `default_scalers.yaml` file